chsshong/capstone-midterm/README.md

 Also from 2016-2020, overall crimes have been decreasing each year so we cannot tell if 2020 crimes are lower due to the downward trend in overall crimes.

-Although a very reasonable explanation that factored in the overall drop in crimes was due to the COVID-19 lockdown.
+Although a very reasonable explanation that COVID-19 lockdown contributed to the overall drop in crimes for 2020.

 Since all crimes dropped during the month March.